Locations

 Action:

-Leverage Bundling Strategically: Microsoft 365 bundles (like E5) can be expensive, but in some cases, bundling can save money if you truly need all components.
-Assess if separate licenses would cost more than the bundle.
+Leverage Bundling Strategically: Microsoft 365 bundles (such as E5) can be expensive, but in some cases, bundling can save money if you truly need all the components.
+Assess whether separate licenses would be more expensive than the bundle.

-For instance, if an employee needs Office apps, Enterprise Mobility + Security, Power BI, and Phone System, the M365 E5 bundle might be cheaper than buying E3 + EMS E5 + Power BI + Phone System à la carte.
+For instance, if an employee requires Office apps, Enterprise Mobility + Security, Power BI, and Phone System, the M365 E5 bundle may be more cost-effective than purchasing E3, EMS E5, Power BI, and Phone System individually.

-Also, consider Microsoft’s new bundle promotions at renewal – Microsoft often offers promotional discounts on upgrades (e.g., moving from E3 to E5) or adding new products.
+Additionally, consider Microsoft’s new bundle promotions at renewal – Microsoft often offers promotional discounts on upgrades (e.g., moving from E3 to E5) or the addition of new products.
 Negotiating them as a bundle in the EA can provide cost advantages if you genuinely plan to adopt those features.

 Considerations: